 In Papua New Guinea (PNG), women dominate market vending and informal street trade economies.
-As it stands, women vendors in these spaces endure multiple forms of gender based discrimination, unsafe working conditions and extortion.
+Often, women vendors in these spaces have endured multiple forms of gender based discrimination, unsafe working conditions and extortion.

 See links for more information and project updates: